 Furore Beach (Fiordo Di Furore)

-The Amalfi Coast is filled with so many secluded beaches that it’s almost impossible to specify exactly where they are, let alone allow enough time to get to them.
+The Amalfi Coast is filled with so many secluded beaches that it’s almost impossible to specify precisely where they are, let alone allow enough time to get to them.
 But if you were to choose just one, you should make it to the Fiordo di Furore, considered one of the most interesting geological features on the Amalfi Coast.

 Enjoy Amalfi town.